Den-avg/student-attention-tracker/README.md

 - Copy the `/exec` URL.

 ### 5. (Optional but recommended) Install the system-activity extension
-`extension/` is a Chrome/Edge extension that reports **real system-wide mouse/keyboard activity** — across all apps, not just the browser tab — using Chrome's `idle` API.
+`manifest.json`, `background.js`, and `content.js` in the repo root together form a Chrome/Edge extension that reports **real system-wide mouse/keyboard activity** — across all apps, not just the browser tab — using Chrome's `idle` API.
 Without it, activity tracking falls back to clicks/keys/scrolls inside the tracker tab only.

 1. Go to `chrome://extensions` (or `edge://extensions`).
 2. Turn on **Developer mode** (top right).
-3. Click **Load unpacked** and select the `extension/` folder from this repo.
+3. Click **Load unpacked** and select this repo's root folder (the same folder that contains `manifest.json`).
 4. Open the tracker page — the header badge should switch from "Checking extension…" to "✅ System activity: connected" within a couple of seconds.

 Note the real limit here: `chrome.idle` reports whether the *system* is active or idle (mouse/keyboard used anywhere), at ~15-second granularity.
 It cannot see *what* the student is doing in another app — just that some input happened.
 True per-application tracking (e.g., "was in Word vs. a game") would require a native OS-level agent, a much larger build outside what a browser can do.